 Buses carrying nearly 400 young farmers branched across central and southeast Alabama Saturday for tours, a popular feature back for its second year, said State Young Farmers Committee Chair Ben Maples.

 “There’s no better way to improve your farm than by learning from outstanding farmers who have a wealth of experience,” said Limestone County’s Maples.
-“This is our largest conference in 25 years, and we’re grateful seasoned leaders took time to educate these producers.
+“This was our largest conference in 25 years, and we’re grateful seasoned leaders took time to educate these producers.
 I took away ideas to incorporate onto our cattle farm and hope the others did, too.”

-Tour A headed west to Dallas County, where attendees netted knowledge at Pearce Catfish Farm.
+Three buses headed west to Dallas County, where attendees netted knowledge at Pearce Catfish Farm.
 They dined on Southern comfort food at the Orrville Farmer’s Market before wrapping up at Bell Place Farm, Jamie and Wendy Yeager’s row crop operation.

 Finalists received a Traeger grill and will compete for more than $70,000 in prizes during on-farm judging this summer.
 The 2018 OYFF will be named at the Federation’s 46th Commodity Producers Conference in Montgomery Aug.
 4.

-Other OYFF division winners were Josh and Amanda Slaughter of Shelby County, Beef Division; Luke Smelley of Hale County, Catfish Division; Jonathan and Sara Sanders of Coffee County, Peanut Division; Ben and Jessica Johnson of DeKalb County, Soybean Division; and Jamie and Lindsey Roberts of DeKalb County, Wheat & Feed Grains Division.
+OYFF division winners were Josh and Amanda Slaughter of Shelby County, Beef Division; Luke Smelley of Hale County, Catfish Division; Jonathan and Sara Sanders of Coffee County, Peanut Division; Ben and Jessica Johnson of DeKalb County, Soybean Division; and Jamie and Lindsey Roberts of DeKalb County, Wheat & Feed Grain Division.
 The Grants also won the Poultry Division.